-- Authors submit proposals for papers, panels, posters, tutorials, workshops and roundtable discussions
+- Authors submit proposals for papers, panels, tutorials, coffee talks, pre-conference workshops, facilitated discussions, and posters.

-- If the proposal is accepted, authors of papers, panels and tutorials are contacted and invited to submit a paper for peer review.
-Posters, workshops and roundtables do not require a paper
+- If the proposal is accepted, authors of papers and panels are contacted and invited to submit a paper for peer review.
+All other presentation types do not require a paper.

 - Papers that score sufficiently high in this process are accepted for publication and presentation at conference.

-We are particularly interested in papers, panels, tutorials and posters that address current, evidence-based research advancing knowledge in student retention and success.
-Proposals are submitted to address audience participants at introductory, intermediate or advanced levels of experience.
+We are particularly interested in proposals that address current, evidence-based research advancing knowledge in student retention and success.
+Proposals are submitted to address audience participants at introductory, intermediate, or advanced levels of experience.